-Professor Eisenberg's research examines how laws, particularly environmental and criminal decision-making procedures, work in writing versus in practice.
+Professor Eisenberg's research examines how laws work in writing versus in practice.
 Her scholarship draws upon related literature in rural sociology, civil and human rights research, and empirical studies.
 Her research has appeared or is forthcoming in the Harvard Law and Policy Review, the Pittsburgh Law Review, the Northeastern University Law Review, Environmental Law, and elsewhere.

 Professor Eisenberg received her J.D., cum laude, and her B.A. from Cornell University.
 She received her LL.M. from West Virginia University College of Law.
 She teaches Water Law, a Sustainable Development Clinic, and Interviewing, Counseling, and Negotiation.